|

 Ensuring the safety and security of guests and staff is paramount in the hospitality industry.
 During this phase, experts conduct comprehensive checks on various systems, including fire alarms, sprinklers, emergency lighting, and evacuation routes.

 They also assess the security measures in place, such as access control systems, surveillance cameras, and emergency response protocols.
-According to a Hotel News Resource report, šŸ” over 65% of travelers rank safety and security as a top priority when choosing a hotel.
+The majority of travelers rank safety and security as a top priority when choosing a hotel.

 Systems Testing and Commissioning